 After our morning walk along the lake, we headed to Federal Diner (TripAdvisor) for breakfast.
 Over excellent eggs Benedict and scones we debated hikes for our last day in Wanaka.
 We were considering two different hikes near the lake: Isthmus Peak & Roy’s Peak, each quite similar in distance and elevation.
 As we finished up the last of our coffee (also excellent), we decided on Isthmus Peak.
 It seemed like the less crowded and more interesting option of the two.

 The drive to the trailhead, on the land that divides Lake Hawea and Lake Wanaka, took about 30 minutes.
 From the carpark, the trail led through the forest and over some farm gates.
 It then began climbing, steeply, along a ravine.

 Within another half hour, we broke out of the forest and joined a 4WD track.
 From here, the views got better and better the more we climbed.
 The day also grew hotter.
 Eventually, we reached a ridge that brought us the last bit to the summit.
 From the summit, we had 360º views of the lakes, back to Wanaka, and into Mount Aspiring National Park.
 We also could see parasailers overhead — and below.

 After a summit lunch, we descended to the car.
 Most hikers ascending looked uncomfortable in the heat, making us glad for our early start.
 Once back at the car, we drove back into Wanaka, where we stopped at the large New World supermarket to restock our lunch and breakfast supplies.
 We also stopped in at Black Peak (TripAdvisor) for some gelato.

-Read more about planning our hiking trip to New Zealand’s South Island.
-We’ll have posts on the rest of the trip soon.
+Read on to the next part of our trip, or more about planning our hiking trip to New Zealand’s South Island.